 This website is my creation.
 Its source is open to public scrutiny.
 All original text and code relevant to it partake of the aforementioned provisions.

 The current iteration of this website uses my latest creation: Triton.
 Earlier versions used Akademos and Bionis.
-I will eventually distribute all themes under the terms of an open source license.
-Probably in the first quarter of 2017.
+The source code of each theme is available on my GitLab profile.

 The current theme is part of Prot16: my collection of colour schemes for styling websites and highlighting code syntax in an extended number of applications.